 Nutritional Tips to Manage Digestive Issues in Runners

 The gut is a vital organ for delivering fluid and nutrients during exercise.
-Runners may often experience digestive problems or gastrointestinal (GI) distress — referred to as stomach trouble.
-Research suggests that as many as 30%–90% of athletes experience GI complaints/runner’s stomach, which impairs their performance and training.
-Here, we briefly explore the causes and symptoms of GI issues that runners may suffer from along with some nutritional ideas to manage these concerns.
+Runners may often experience digestive problems or gastrointestinal (GI) distress.
+Research suggests that 30%–90% of athletes experience GI complaints, which impairs their performance and training.
+This condition is also known as stomach trouble/runner’s stomach.
+Here are the causes and symptoms of GI issues/runner’s stomach along with the nutritional ideas to manage these concerns.

 Three primary causes of GI problems are physiological, nutritional, and mechanical factors.